This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Brandt opened his mouth to tell her through the door, but stopped when he heard Kayleigh and the guy she’d brought home in there.
 He was much younger than Brandt.
-All the men she brought home were much younger than him, but he didn’t like to keep track of the men his wife had sex with.
+All the men she brought home were much younger than him, but he didn’t keep a track of the men his wife slept with.
 He preferred not to think about it.
-There were lots more than the ones he knew about anyway.
+There more than he knew, and he knew there would be.

 On the other side of the door Kayleigh cried out in a way she hadn’t done for Brandt in god knows how long.
-He tried to think of when they’d last had sex and what it was like, when they’d last kissed, or even when she’d last enjoyed his company.
+The bed creaked back and forth in a vigorous rhythm.
+She was doing it because she knew he was awake.
+She'd heard him walking around and she knew he’d hear.
+She wanted him to hear what he was missing.
+What he used to have.
+What someone else was giving her.
+To know and understand.
+He tried to think of when they’d last had sex and what it was like.
+Nothing came.
+When they’d last kissed?
+Nothing.
+When she’d last enjoyed his company?

 Brandt didn’t say anything.
 He leaned against the wall and sighed, trying to ignore the familiar cold nausea that turned over in his stomach.

 He left the flat and locked the door behind him.

 The chug of the engine echoed through the Lower-City’s narrow streets.
 Through the sparse, but bitter wind as Brandt’s car groaned into third.
 Traffic down on the ground was almost non-existent and the smog was mild, creeping like thin fog.
 He looked up at the night sky, but all he could see was more city.

 Something’s not right.
 Pubs are shut already.
 Clubs aren't opening.
 No hookers around either- there’s a surprise.
 Up above will be congested though.
 Always is.
 Night or day.